CHINA-THAI PROJECT SEEKS TO STRENGTHEN COOPERATION MECHANISM ON WATER POWER PROJECTS

 Agricultural Development and Commercialization

-Bangkok, Thailand (11 October 2018) – The Thai Ministry of Natural Resources and Environment (MoNRE), the Government of the People’s Republic of China through the Embassy of P.R.
-China in Thailand, and Mekong Institute (MI), are signing today a Memorandum of Understanding (MoU) on a landmark project that endeavors to strengthen cooperation on hydropower projects and the mitigation of associated climate change impacts.
+Bangkok, Thailand (11 October 2018) – The Thai Ministry of Natural Resources and Environment (MoNRE), the Government of the People’s Republic of China through the Embassy of China in Thailand, and Mekong Institute (MI), are signing today a Memorandum of Understanding (MoU) on a landmark project that endeavors to strengthen cooperation on hydropower projects and the mitigation of associated climate change impacts.

 The project is supported by the Mekong-Lancang Cooperation (MLC) Special Fund and to be overseen by the Department of Water Resources, MoNRE, with Mekong Institute, an intergovernmental organization working in human resource development, as implementing agency.
 Dr. Wijarn Simachaya, Permanent Secretary of MoNRE, and H.E.
 Mr. Lyu Jian, Chinese Ambassador to Thailand, are signing the MoU between the respective countries.
 Dr. Simachaya and Dr. Watcharas Leelawath, MI Executive Director, are signing the cooperation agreement between MoNRE and MI.